ulrikdamm/Tables/readme.md

 And your tableview will be reloaded if needed.

 Tables also support things that are typically very annoying to do very simply.
-Like, to make a row deletable, just add EditableCellType to your cell type, and set the deleteAction.
+Like, to make a row deletable, just add `EditableCellType` to your cell type, and set the `deleteAction`.
 There’s examples of all this in the sample app.

 ## Cutomization

 Tables is very customizable.
-You can set the cellTypeForRow property on the tablesDataSource, and you can specify yourself which UITableViewCell subclasses you want for different cell types.
+You can set the `cellTypeForRow` property on the `tablesDataSource`, and you can specify yourself which `UITableViewCell` subclasses you want for different cell types.

-You can also make your own cell types, just making a struct that implements CellType is all you need to do.
+You can also make your own cell types, just making a struct that implements `CellType` is all you need to do.
 You can also do custom cell types that uses built in functionality by implementing more protocols.
-For example, you can implement DetailsCellType (to make it pressable and add a disclosure indicator), EditableCellType (to make it deletable by left-swiping on the cell) and SpinnerCellType (to be able to show an activity indicator in the cell), and then extend it with your own data.
-Then for displaying this, you make a subclass of the TablesPlainCell, and register that cell for your cell type in cellTypeForRow.
+For example, you can implement `DetailsCellType` (to make it pressable and add a disclosure indicator), `EditableCellType` (to make it deletable by left-swiping on the cell) and `SpinnerCellType` (to be able to show an activity indicator in the cell), and then extend it with your own data.
+Then for displaying this, you make a subclass of the `TablesPlainCell`, and register that cell for your cell type in `cellTypeForRow`.